What’s on in August in Sussex?

 Cowdray Maize Maze & Flower Picking Patch

-Cowdray’s Maize Maze is back, this year with a Wild West twist.
+Cowdray’s Maize Maze is back, this year with an ‘Around the World in 80 Maze’ theme.
 Set against the beautiful backdrop of Lawns Polo fields and Cowdray Ruins, explore the maze, complete the stamp trail and take in the scenery from the viewing bridge.

 Sussex sunflowers